PRDTs: Composable Design and Verification of Consensus Protocols using Replicated Data Types

 \paragraph{Scenario 2: Series of decisions forming a totally ordered log.} A transaction processing system might want to keep all past decisions to reason about the validity of past and current decisions.
 We can represent a list of decisions by composing a standard \texttt{List} ARDT with the \texttt{Paxos} PRDT:

 The composition automatically derives a merge operation for \texttt{SequencePaxos} from the merge semantics for lists and \texttt{Paxos}.\footnote{The merge operation for lists used by \texttt{SequencePaxos} combines two instances by merging entries at the same index of the lists.
 If one list is longer than the other, then the additional index positions are kept.} \texttt{SequencePaxos} maintains all decided values from each \texttt{Paxos} instance.
+Its decision domain is the list of individual decisions.
+A common approach to defining a decision order for such cases is to check if one list is a prefix of the other.
+Following this, \texttt{SequencePaxos} is consensus safe if it can only append new decisions to the list without changing existing ones.

-Processes can only initiate voting in the $n$th \texttt{Paxos} instance after consensus is reached in all preceding instances $(0, ..., n-1)$.
+Given the implementation, processes can only initiate voting in the $n$th \texttt{Paxos} instance after consensus is reached in all preceding instances $(0, ..., n-1)$.
+Building on the consensus safety of \texttt{Paxos}, this ensures consensus safety of \texttt{SequencePaxos} (similar to \texttt{EpochPaxos}), because the precondition prevents appending new entries before the previous ones are decided.
 This approach aligns with established protocols like \emph{Mencius}~\cite{maoMenciusBuilding2008}.

 \paragraph{Scenario 3: Series of partially-ordered decisions.}

 Many real-world applications perform independent operations that do not require strict sequencing.
 In a shopping system, operations within a single order (like \emph{checkout}, \emph{payment}, and \emph{delivery}) must be ordered, but operations across different orders can execute concurrently for boosting performance. \emph{Generalized consensus protocols}~\cite{lamportGeneralizedConsensus2005, whittakerSoKGeneralized2021} address this need by allowing parallel decisions for independent operations.